 We have visited a number of different all-inclusive resorts in Mexico.
 We also got married at an all-inclusive in Puerto Aventuras.
 The resorts we have been to were different sizes and locations, so we have had various experiences, and learned about what is good to pack and what is good to leave behind.

 Something to keep in mind as well, is that most resorts will have a lot of these items in their gift shops.
 Take for example, beach toys or reef-safe sunscreen.
+If you forget something (it happens!), there are usually ways to find what you need.
 However, be prepared for gift shop items to come with a high price tag.

 Reef safe sunscreen